LSAT Accommodations Deadlines (2026-2027): How to Plan Ahead

 Written by Jason Olin, PhD, Licensed Clinical Psychologist and Neuropsychologist.

 Dr. Olin provides psychological and neuropsychological evaluations for high-stakes testing and licensing decisions, including FAA-related evaluations.
-He is licensed in California, New York, Florida, Idaho, and Arizona and provides services in California and via telehealth in 42 states.
+He sees clients onsite in Newport Beach, California, and by telehealth across 43 PSYPACT states and New York.